-As part of this plan process, local residents have mapped many of the items listed in the official Hampshire records, and this information is included in the evidence base section 4.
+As part of this plan process, local residents have mapped many of the items listed in the official Hampshire records, and this information is included in the Evidence Base Section 4.

-Any proposed development in Winchfield will be assessed against the maps in this Plan and all up to date relevant official registers, to ensure that the proximity of new development does not adversely impact the significance of any heritage asset, nor is detrimental to the surrounding landscape setting.
-The conservation and/or enhancement of Winchfield's heritage assets and their settings will be supported.
+Policy D1 sets out the Plan's approach to this important matter.
+Any proposed development will be assessed against the maps in this Plan and all up-to-date relevant information to ensure that the design, position, scale and mass of proposed new development does not adversely affect the significance of any heritage asset or its setting.